digitaltrails/ddcutil-service/README.md

 # ddcutil-service
 A D-Bus ddcutil service for control of DDC Monitors/VDUs

-The aim of this service is to make it easier to create widgets and apps for [ddcutil](https://www.ddcutil.com/).
+The aim of this service is to make it easier to create highly-responsive widgets and apps for [ddcutil](https://www.ddcutil.com/).
 The service's client interface is now quite stable, but there may be some additions or tweaks if new requirements are discovered.

+Compared to the `ddcutil` command, the service has a much lower overhead and much faster response time.
+The service only fully initializes `libddcutil` and DDC connectivity when first called, whereas `ddcutil` starts from scratch each time it is run.

 The service is written in C.  It has very few dependencies (glib-2 and libddcutil) and is consequently quite easy to build.

 Once built, running the executable should make a ddcutil service available on the D-Bus Session-Bus.

-Testing using the d-feet D-Bus interactive GUI:
-1. start d-feet;
-2. press the `session-bus` button in the d-feet header;
-3. search for `ddcutil`.
-4. click on `com.ddcutil.DdcutilService`
-5. open the *Object Path* `com/ddcutil/DdcutilService` and navigate down to the `com.ddcutil.DdcutilInterface`
-6. Double-click methods and properties to run or view them.

-Method inputs can be supplied as CSV, for example, Method Input to `GetVcp` could be
+Any type D-Bus client can be used to interact with the service.
+For example, from the command line you could use the systemd `busctl` command:

 ```
-1,'',0x10
+% SERVICE='com.ddcutil.DdcutilService'
+% OBJECT='/com/ddcutil/DdcutilObject'
+% INTERFACE='com.ddcutil.DdcutilInterface'
+% busctl --user call $SERVICE $OBJECT $INTERFACE Detect u 0
+% busctl --user call $SERVICE $OBJECT $INTERFACE GetVcp isyu 1 "" 0x10 0
+% busctl --user call $SERVICE $OBJECT $INTERFACE SetVcp isyqu 1 "" 16 50 0
 ```
-This would access display `1`, blank-edid `''`, DDC VCP Feature code `0x10` (brightness).
-VDU's are identified either by display-number or base-64-encoded EDID.

 Several bash and python scripts that demonstrate using the service are included in the [examples](https://github.com/digitaltrails/ddcutil-service/tree/master/examples) folder.
-They cover the use of the `dbus-send` command line utility and the python `dasbus` and `QtDBus` libraries.
+They cover several ways to interact with the service including `dbus-send` command line utility and the python `dasbus` and `QtDBus` libraries.

+Compared to other implementations of similar services, the code for `ddcutil-service` is quite compact and the abstractions are relatively shallow.
+Providing you know C and a little about glib-2, it should be quite easy to follow.

 The service was developed with the assistance of amendments to [libddcutil](https://www.ddcutil.com/) by @rockowitz.
-The current intention is to eventually package it with ddcutil/libddcutil.

 ### Usage warning/guidelines